smartkiwi/prog_interview_java/README.md

  * [ ] Print All Size K Subsets
  * [ ] N Queen Problem
  * [ ] Longest Increasing Subsequence
+ * [ ] Binary search in sorted array
+ * [ ] Given an array of numbers, arrange it such that all the numbers less than a given key should come before the key and all the numbers greater than the key should come after it.

 ##Hash
  * [ ] Implement hashmap using linked list